epitomecl/p5avatar-mapping/README.md

 {"success":true}
 ```

-## CATEGORY
+## CANVAS

-If user session is alive, user can update current category (called as name of avatar).
+If user session is alive, user can update current canvas (called as name of avatar).
 Hashtags (comma separated) are describing the attributes for searching.

 POST Input:
 ```
-{module : "category", categoryId : categoryId, name: name, hashtag: hashtag}
+{module : "canvas", canvasId : canvasId, name: name, hashtag: hashtag}
 ```

 POST Output: